SpenceKonde/DxCore/megaavr/extras/Ref_Serial.md

 The synchronous mode isn't as flexible as you might think, largely because of the whole start/stop bit thing.
 Another reason is is less frequently used is the availability of adapter hardware for desktop compters, or rather the lack thereof.
 It is, if anything, even harder to find support for than a SPI.

-Note that, unlike the MSPI mode, Synchronous Mode does support operation as either slave or master; the MSPI mode, which drops the start and stop bits, and works largely like a proper SPI interface is master only.
+Note that, unlike the `MSPI` mode, Synchronous Mode does support operation as either slave or master; the MSPI mode, which drops the start and stop bits, and works largely like a proper SPI interface is master only.

-Neither of the synchronous modes are supported by the core; a third party library must be used, and may not exist.
+`MSPI` mode is not supported by the core.
+A third party library must be used.

 ### Terminology (non-standard)
 * "Pin set" - synonym for "pin mapping option" and other descriptive terms, consisting of all the pins that could be enabled with a given PORTMUX configuration and their roles,